oliviaguest/simulating-damage-in-networks/TylerEtal2000/README.md

 # Tyler et al. (2000)
 This code is an implementation of the Tyler et al. (2000) model of the organisation of semantic memory.
-The critical feature (for Tyler et al.) is the correlational structure of features in the different domains.
+The critical feature (for Tyler et al.) is the correlational structure of features in the different domains:
 > Tyler, L. K., Moss, H. E., Durrant-Peatfield, M. R., & Levy, J. P. (2000).
 > Conceptual structure and the structure of concepts: A distributed account of
 > category-specific deficits. *Brain and language*, 75(2), 195-231.
 > https://doi.org/10.1006/brln.2000.2353

+Please refer to our article (especially the Supplementary Material) for more information:
+> Guest, O., Caso A. & Cooper, R. P. (2020).
+On Simulating Neural Damage in Connectionist Networks.

 The code provides a faithful reimplementation of the original model (a simple feedforward autoassociator) as well as a recurrent implementation (in which the hidden layer is augmented with recurrent connections).
 Both models show the same sensitivity to the structure of the patterns.

 ## To run
 To run the model it first needs to be compiled (once) using [gcc](https://gcc.gnu.org):